Ant0wan/Ft_printf-unitest/README.md

 - The symbolic link `start.sh` launch the script `set_tests.sh` in the `./test_to_be_added/` repository.
 The script builds the tests and its tree based on the input in file './test_to_be_added/test_to_be_added`.
 After building files and repositories, the script launch the `test` makefile dependency and launches the tests.

-- `clean` argument can be given to `start.sh` to execute script with a clean option. the clean option deleted all routines and its root repository.
+- `clean` argument can be given to `start.sh` to execute script with a clean option.
+The clean option deleted all routines and its root repository.
 It also put all files in `./test_to_be_added/` to their default value.

+- `./clean.sh` runs `./start.sh clean`.
+Details about clean argument above.

 - The symbolic link `write_your_tests.txt` allows acces to the `tests.txt` file in in the `./test_to_be_added/` repository.
 It contains all tests applied to the printf like project.
 It follow the syntax: